Can eye cancer be found early?

 Eye cancer is uncommon, and there are no widely recommended screening tests for this cancer in people at average risk.
 (Screening is testing for a disease like cancer in people without any symptoms.)
 Still, some eye cancers can be found early.

 Many doctors feel that most melanomas start from a nevus (mole), which is a benign (non-cancerous) tumor of pigment cells.
 If an eye nevus is present, it should be looked at regularly by an ophthalmologist (a doctor who specializes in eye diseases).
-People who notice a dark spot on their iris (colored part of the eye) should have a doctor look at it, especially if it is getting bigger.
+People who notice a dark spot on the colored part of their eye (the iris) should have a doctor look at it, especially if it is getting bigger.